-Based on the modelling of a major oil spill (section 7.1.5) oil components concentrations can be over 1,500 ppb around the release site and there is a high probability of concentrations of 150-300 ppb in the water column within a distance of 25 kilometers.
-These concentrations however, can also occur further away from the blow-out (25-250 km).
-The likelihood is, however, relatively small (1-25 %).
-At the end of the model simulation, most of the oil is either drifted onshore, evaporated, sedimented or biodegradated.
-31 days after the accidental event <1 % are left in the water column (section 7.1.5).
+Based on the modelling of a major oil spill (section 7.1.5) oil components concentrations can reachconcentrations of 150-300 ppb but are generally below 150 ppb in the water column.
+At the end of the model simulation (44 days) most of the oil is either evaporated, sedimented or drifted onshore (section 7.1.5).